lbl59/implementation-uncertainty/README.md

 To recreate all figures, run the Python scripts within the `figure_generation` directory.
 Data from Trindade et al. (2020) can be found in the `results` directory.

 To replicate the cmoputational experiment, follow the steps outlined below.
 Note that this experiment was run using high performance computing and cannot easily be replicated on a personal computer.
 To accurately replicate the experiment, please use parallel master-worker version of [Borg MOEA](http://borgmoea.org).
 You can request access to the source code [here](http://borgmoea.org/#contact).

+*Note: All filepaths in the code files provided should be modified to reflect current individual data and information locations.*

 ## Folders :file_folder:
-1. `src`: Contains all the files necessary to build WaterPaths
+1. `src` Contains all the files necessary to build WaterPaths
-2. `process_output`: Contains all python code files used for post-processing the output of the DU Reevaluation
+2. `process_output` Contains all python code files used for post-processing the output of the DU Reevaluation
-3. `figure_generation`: Contains all python code files used for generating figures
+3. `figure_generation` Contains all python code files used for generating figures
-4. `Figures`: Contains all figures included in the paper.
+4. `Figures` Contains all figures included in the paper.
 Only Figures 5 to 13 are generated using the files in `process_output`.

 ## Setup :hammer:
 1. Clone this repository and unzip all files.
 In the command line, enter the directory where this repository is stored.